-Two weeks ago, I reviewed Modest Mouse’s two releases off of their upcoming album, Strangers to Ourselves, set to release on March 17th.
-This past week, the band dropped another single, “The Best Room”, giving more insight into the upcoming album to fans that have been waiting for nearly eight years.
-Like most bands that have found commercial success, Modest Mouse has polarized fans between their “pure” early works, and newer well-produced material.
+Two weeks ago, I reviewed Modest Mouse’s two releases off of their upcoming album, Strangers to Ourselves, now set to release on March 17th.
+This past week, the band dropped another single, “The Best Room”.
+Like most bands found commercial success after developing a loyal fanbase, Modest Mouse has polarized fans between their , and newer well-produced material.
 Whether you are looking for the Modest Mouse from recent albums like Good News For People Who Love Bad News (aka the album with “Float On”) and We Were Dead Before the Ship Even Sank, or hoping they can incorporate more of their edgier sound from an album like The Lonesome Crowded West, these singles are much needed messages from a band who has not been responding back for far too long.

 Just as with “Lampshades on Fire”, Modest Mouse hits the ground running with “The Best Room”.
 As most fans are aware, the beginning guitar hooks and riffs you hear from a Modest Mouse song should not be taken lightly because these often lay the groundwork for how the rest of the song will go.
 Unfortunately for “The Best Room”, I did not find the eight-note ostinato guitar line very captivating.
 The thunderous drumbeat laid by Jeremiah Green feels like the only contribution to the sound that matches Brock’s caustic lyrics.
 While I speculated that the album would take on a environmentalist theme judging on the lyrics of “Lampshades on Fire” and “Coyotes”, “The Best Room” seems to detract from that trend slightly.
 Brock addresses the entire Western culture in this one: “Oh, these Western concerns/ Hold my place in line while I get your turn.”
 Clearly Brock has seen some stuff going on in his hemisphere of the world, and he is not very happy about it.
 However, I felt like I needed some more edginess from the instrumentation of the song to match the biting lyrics.